 Any person may make a missing student report.
-The report should be made immediately to the University of Maryland, Baltimore Police Force by calling 711 (from an on-campus phone), or 6-3333 (410-706-3333) or 6-6882 (410-706-6882) or visiting 214 N. Pine Street, Baltimore, MD 21201.
-The UMBPF is responsible for investigating each report and determining if a Student should be classified as missing.
-The UMBPF will initiate the report and notify the Associate Vice President of Academic and Student Affairs and the General Manager for University housing.
-UMB will notify the emergency contact within 24 hours after a Student is determined to be missing.
-UMB will notify the parent or guardian of a Student under the age of 18 within 24 hours after a Student is determined to be missing.
-Student Policy can be found at: http://cf.umaryland.edu/umpolicies/usmpolicyInfo.cfm?polid=150
+The report should be made immediately to the University of Maryland, Baltimore Police Force by calling 711 (from an on-campus phone), or 6-3333 (410-706-3333) or 6-6882 (410-706-6882) or visiting 214 N. Pine St., Baltimore, MD 21201.
+The UMBPF is responsible for investigating each report and determining if a student should be classified as missing.
+The UMBPF will initiate the report and notify the assistant vice president of academic and student affairs and the general manager for University housing.
+UMB will notify the emergency contact within 24 hours after a student is determined to be missing.
+UMB will notify the parent or guardian of a student under the age of 18 within 24 hours after a student is determined to be missing.
+UMB Missing Student Policy can be found at: http://cf.umaryland.edu/umpolicies/usmpolicyInfo.cfm?polid=150